grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 ### `@section`

 The `@section` annotation is used as a grouping mechanism.
-Any Docblocks between a section and the next are grouped under that header.
+Any docblocks between a section and the next are grouped under that header.
 In the standard library documentation, we use these to separate "Types" and "Values":

 ```grain
 /**